TomatenKuchenDEV/docs/docs/level.md

 ### Show leaderboard

-The command `leaderboard` shows the leaderboard of the server.
+The command `leaderboard level` shows the level leaderboard of the server.

 This command also links to the leaderboard website of the server.
 The URL automatically changes if the server has a vanity URL set.

 ![Leaderboard command](/img/leaderboard.png)